State profile · HI · CMS + NAIC

 The verdict

-Marketplace insurers in Hawaii deny 23.8% of claims — above the 21% national average, the 6th-highest of 31 states, and drivers pay an average $888 a year for auto cover, less than the $1191 national average.
+Marketplace insurers in Hawaii deny 27.0% of claims - above the 20% national average, the 2nd-highest of 30 states, and drivers pay an average $888 a year for auto cover, less than the $1191 national average (the 47th-most-expensive of 51 states).

 avg claims denied